 There are many challenges with pulmonary rehabilitation.
 Referral of patients who might benefit, uptake and completion of pulmonary rehabilitation is frequently limited, partly through provider ignorance as well as patients' lack of awareness of availability or benefits.
 The recommended length of pulmonary rehabilitation (minimum of 6 weeks) could also be a limitation in many countries due to funding constraints of insurance companies and/or national health funds.
-Virtual reality pulmonary rehabilitation could be an alternative combined or not with traditional exercise training; this may be of particular interest in countries where the length of pulmonary rehabilitation programs is limited to less than 4 weeks.261 Another challenge is encouraging sustained long-term physical activity.
-Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.262 A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.^{248,263,264}
+Virtual reality pulmonary rehabilitation could be an alternative combined or not with traditional exercise training; this may be of particular interest in countries where the length of pulmonary rehabilitation programs is limited to less than 4 weeks(284) Another challenge is encouraging sustained long-term physical activity.
+Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.(285) A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.(266,286-288)

-Pulmonary rehabilitation can be conducted at a range of sites.248 Community-based and home-based programs have been shown to be as effective as hospital-based programs in randomized controlled trials,^{265,266} as long as the frequency and intensity are equivalent.267 There is also evidence that standardized home-based pulmonary rehabilitation programs improve dyspnea in COPD patients.268 However, in real life, traditional pulmonary rehabilitation with supervision remains the standard of care and first-line option, with home-based exercise likely to be a less effective alternative for patients with COPD who are unable to attend pulmonary rehabilitation.269 Another challenge is that the benefits of rehabilitation tend to wane over time.
+Pulmonary rehabilitation can be conducted at a range of sites.(266) Community-based and home-based programs have been shown to be as effective as hospital-based programs in randomized controlled trials,(289,290) as long as the frequency and intensity are equivalent.(291) In countries where there is economic limitation or those with challenges because patients live in rural or remote regions, home-based programs that deliver exercise training using a stationary bicycle(289) or a walking program(290) could be considered as alternative to traditional hospital rehabilitation training programs.
+There is also evidence that standardized home-based pulmonary rehabilitation programs improve dyspnea in COPD patients.(292) However, in real life, traditional pulmonary rehabilitation with supervision remains the standard of care and first-line option, with home-based exercise likely to be a less effective alternative for patients with COPD who are unable to attend pulmonary rehabilitation.(293) Another challenge is that the benefits of rehabilitation tend to wane over time.
 There is insufficient evidence, with conflicting research findings in the 11 available RCTs, to recommend continuation of lower intensity or lower frequency exercise programs with the aim of maintaining benefit long-term.
-However, if such programs are available they should target health behavior taking into account the patient's own preferences, needs and personal goals.^{251,270} Pulmonary rehabilitation may help reduce anxiety and depression symptoms.271
+However, if such programs are available they should target health behavior taking into account the patient's own preferences, needs and personal goals.(269,294) Pulmonary rehabilitation may help reduce anxiety and depression symptoms.(295)